 Bear in mind that the interest rate you are charged may depend on the specifics of your application, and could be higher than the rate a borrower with a good credit history might be charged, regardless of whether the loan is secured or unsecured.

 As we’ve outlined, it’s not necessarily impossible to get a loan without first having built up a credit history.
 However, it’s important to remember that some loan types and sizes may still be out of your reach, simply due to the responsible lending standards in place for banks and financial institutions.
-This means it may be beneficial to apply for a loan type and size you that may be more suited to your situation.
+This means it may be beneficial to apply for a loan type and size that may be more suited to your situation, or wait until you have built up a positive credit history.

 If you want to apply for a home loan, and even if you’re a perfect candidate – aside from your lack of a credit history, of course – some lenders may still only offer you a bad credit home loan due to uncertainty about your borrowing risk.
 Such loans generally come with higher interest rates and, subsequently, higher repayments.